SluskyLab/MAHOMES/README.md

     This notebook should take less than five minutes.

 3. Using MAHOMES to make predictions
     Prior to using MAHOMES to make predictions, features need to be calculated using third-party software.
+The publication and corresponding supplement detail these calculations.
-    1. Save a file containing calculated features as data/<job_name>/sites_calculated_features.txt (requires third-party tools, see methods in publication for details)
+    1. Save a file containing calculated features as data/<job_name>/sites_calculated_features.txt
     2. From the MachineLearning directory, run "python MAHOMESNewPredictions.py <job_name>"
     3. The resulting data/<job_name>/sites_predictions.txt will contain the predictions for each site
         - final_prediction is MAHOMES enzyme or non-enzyme prediction